 Below, we explore the causes and risk factors for cutaneous horns, as well as how to identify one and when to contact a healthcare professional.

-Cutaneous horns are skin tumors that resemble an animal’s horn.
-It is hard and yellowish-brown in color.
+Cutaneous horns are growths that resemble an animal’s horn.
+They are hard and brownish yellow.